This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to you.

 In fact, we didn’t even bring a stroller for this trip.
 We found using a carrier exclusively to be convenient and space-saving.
 For tips on babywearing see this post.

 You can also choose to bring a stroller, just be aware of the limitations of a stroller in Florence.
 The cobblestone streets and crowds can make it tricky to navigate.
 And there are some places you can’t bring a stroller, like climbing the Duomo and Giotto’s Bell Tower.
-If you would like to use a stroller, see this post for travel stroller recommendations.

 Prepare to explore museums and churches